UBCO-COSC360-Winter-2018-Term-1/github-classroom-for-teachers/README.md

 # GitHub Classroom Guide for Teachers

 This is a guide for using GitHub Classroom to assist or run your class.
-We are using GitHub Classroom for a class where the assignments are primarily, if not all, R Markdown files.
-However, this guide should be applicable to most classes.
+We are using GitHub Classroom for a class and this guide should be applicable to most classes.

 ### Setting up GitHub Classroom:
 1. If you plan on repeating the class in future semesters, set up a "master" classroom organization.
 If you are teaching a class titled "Intro to Statistics", we recommend calling this organization intro-statistics-master, or something similar.
 We use this organization to host all assignments that will be used in the current and future versions of the class.
 Each assignment should be its own repository.
 When using GitHub classroom to send out assignments, we can use repositories from this organization as starter code.
 If changes need to be made for future years, you can change the repository in the organization without affecting the current version of the class.
 If you want the assignments to be private, you can apply for an educational discount that will grant the organization unlimited repositories.
 Go to https://github.com/settings/connections/applications/64a051cf1598b9f0658f and grant GitHub Classroom organizational access to the master organization.